Are you an independent agent?Sign Up|Log In

 Both comprehensive and collision insurance make up the physical damage coverage section of your watercraft policy.
 These coverages can also reimburse you if your boat sinks.
 Make sure to review your boat insurance policy with your independent insurance agent to be certain it includes wreckage removal and clean-up costs if your boat sinks.

-Why Do I Need Towing Insurance?
+Why Do I Need Boat Towing Insurance?

 You may be a safe boater without past incidents on the water.
 Maybe you've even taken a Coast Guard-approved boating safety course.
 However, many others on the water aren’t as safe as you.

 Boats don’t always run perfectly, either.
 They run out of gas, they have mechanical problems, or the engine can break down.
 You could find yourself navigating unfamiliar waters where you’re not aware of the locations of rocks and sandbars.
+Additionally, battery failures are another of the most common reasons boaters need towing services.

 Does Car Insurance Cover Boat Towing?